NOVUS Offers Spring Driving Safety Tips

 Summer heat can wreak havoc on batteries.
 The average life of a battery is 3 1/2 years.
 If your battery is at or near that age, then it may be ready for replacement.
 Have a qualified technician load test your battery and inspect the cable ends and battery terminals.
 If any corrosion exists on the terminals and cables, the trained professional should remove it.

 Anything Made of Rubber

 Rubber parts under your hood need maintenance, too.
-Radiator, heater and vacuum hoses, among others, should be checked for cracks and bulges.
-Also, inspect all belts for damages and splits.
+Radiator, heater and vacuum hoses, among others, should be inspected for cracks and bulges.
+Take a roll of duct tape with you on your trip; it can be a lifesaver in fixing hoses.
+Also, inspect all belts for damage and splits.

 Worn or misfiring spark plugs can affect how efficiently a vehicle burns the fuel/air mixture, ultimately affecting engine performance.
-Worn spark plugs waste gas and increase exhaust emissions, so have them checked and replaced often.
+Worn spark plugs waste gas and increase exhaust emissions, so have them checked and replaced as needed.

 Don’t postpone needed brake work.
-It’s dangerous to drive with poorly performing brakes, especially in snowy weather.
+It’s dangerous to drive with poorly performing brakes.
 Postponing brake service also can cause the cost of overhauling your brake system to skyrocket.

 NOVUS invented windshield repair in 1972.
-For over 40 years, NOVUS has been and remains the industry’s research & development pioneer.
+For over 43 years, NOVUS has been and remains the industry’s research & development pioneer.
 NOVUS has been awarded more U.S. Patents for windshield repair than the rest of the windshield repair industry combined.
-For more information visit us at www.novuglass.com or call 800-77NOVUS (800-776-6887) for a NOVUS location near you.
-For franchise development information, contact Jim Olson at 800-944-6811 or email@example.com.
+There are over 200 NOVUS franchisees in the United States today.
+Worldwide NOVUS has over 2,000 representatives in 43 countries.
+For more information visit us at www.novusglass.com or call 800-77NOVUS (800-776-6887) for a NOVUS location near you.
+For franchise development information, contact Scott Rethwill at 800-944-6811 or email@example.com.